 Won his bride

-Abraham’s servant prays for God’s leading to find a bride for Isaac, a task entrusted by Abraham.
+Abraham’s servant prays for God’s leading to find a bride for Isaac- a task entrusted by Abraham.
 Isaac wins a beautiful bride of God’s choice.
-He is comforted in his mother’s death.
+Isaac is comforted in his mother’s death.

 Acquired Children by Faith

-Like his mother, his wife is barren.
+Like his mother, Isaac’s wife is barren.
 He prays and gets children by faith.

 God takes away and God gives …